Helpline open 9am – 5:30pm Monday to Friday

 It is also likely to be very distressing for a worker to be accused of sexual harassment.
 Whilst a fair and thorough investigation will need to be carried out, accused workers should also be offered support and sensitivity.

-If you have been sexually harassed and need emotional support or to talk through you options you can contact LawCare’s free confidential helpline on 0800 279 6888, email us, access our webchat service via our home page or apply for peer support.
+If you have been sexually harassed and need emotional support or to talk through you options you can contact LawCare’s free confidential helpline on 0800 279 6888, email us, access our live chat service via our home page or apply for peer support.

 Subscribe to our free quarterly newsletter and updates